hot-glue-for-rails/hot-glue/README.md

 ### `--update-invisible=`
 (two lists are maintained: create and update. any fields on the unnamed invisible list will be invisible on both create and update actions)

-If a field is on the invisible list, the policy will be checked for a _able? method.
+If a field is on the invisible list, the policy will be checked for a `_able?` method.
-If this method returns true, it will be either be displayed as a normal, editable field (when editable).
+If this method returns true, displayed like a normal editable field.

-If the policy doesn't allow editing, this field will be completely removed from the form.
+If the policy doesn't allow editing, this field will be made invisible: completely removed from the form.

 Like show only, these will check for `*_able?` methods on the object or Policy and will only display the field if the method returns true.

-It will also block the field from being updated on the backend, so don't use this if you want create a hidden_field tag but still allow the controller to update it.
+It will also block the field from being updated on the backend, so don't use this if you want to create a hidden_field tag but still allow the controller to update it.
 (For that, see `--hidden=`.)

 A field cannot be marked invisible and show-only at the same time.

 Like show-only, note special behavior with pundit.

+Hidden can be used with invisible.
+In this case, the access control will be applied to the field.
+When editable, the hidden field output will be used.

 Must be used with Pundit.
 Without pundit, see other alternatives: hidden fields, show only fields, or just removing the field completely by using the exclude list or leaving it off the include list.